backdrop-contrib/bueditor/README.txt

 How to create a button that gets user input and adds it to the textarea?

-Button content should be like this:
+Button content could be like this:
 js:
-// function that inserts the user input from the form into the textarea. editor.getUserInput = function(form) {
+// function that inserts the user input from the form into the textarea.
+BUE.getUserInput = function(form) {
-  editor.active.replaceSelection('User input is: '+ form.elements["user_input"].value);
+  E.replaceSelection('User input is: '+ form.elements["user_input"].value);
-  editor.dialog.close();//close the dialog when done.
+  BUE.dialog.close();//close the dialog when done.
 }
 //form html. we define an input field named as "user_input". var userForm = '<form onsubmit="editor.getUserInput(this); return false;">';//run getUserInput on submission userForm += 'Input : <input type="text" name="user_input" />';
 userForm += '<input type="submit" value="Submit" /></form>';
-//open editor dialog with a title and the user form. editor.dialog.open('User Input', userForm);
+//open editor dialog with a title and the user form.
+BUE.dialog.open('User Input', userForm);

-This example uses a form which is more suitable for complex user input.
+The above example uses a form which is more suitable for complex user input.
 If you want to get just a single input you may consider using javascript prompt().
 Here is an example that gets image URL as a user input
 js:
-var url = prompt('URL', '');//prompt for URL var code = '<img src="'+ url +'" />';//put the url into the code. editor.active.replaceSelection(code);//replace the selection with the code.
+var url = prompt('URL', '');//prompt for URL var code = '<img src="'+ url +'" />';//put the url into the code.
+E.replaceSelection(code);//replace the selection with the code.

-How to create a button to insert XHTML-compatible Underlined text?
+How to create a button to insert XHTML-compliant Underlined text?

 Since <u> is not XHTML-compatible, you should use CSS.
 First of all, you need to define a class in your theme's CSS file, for instance;
 .underlined-text {text-decoration: underline;}